JustLookAtNow/vscode-gitlab-mr/README.md

 * `gitlab-mr.targetBranch`: Default target branch for MRs (defaults to `master`).
 * `gitlab-mr.targetRemote`: Default target remote for MRs (defaults to `origin`).
 * `gitlab-mr.autoOpenMr`: Automatically open a new MR in your browser.
+* `gitlab-mr.removeSourceBranch`: Set the option to delete the source branch when the MR is merged.

 ### Access Tokens Example